Parents & Family (También en Español)

 - Brings a unique intercultural perspective to a student's chosen major or academic study.

-Before students board the plane and travel to their host country, there are several items that will require attention:
+- Before students board the plane and travel to their host country, there are several items that will require attention; students must complete an application and post-acceptance materials in a timely fashion.

 - Students must meet with their academic adviser to determine how study abroad fulfills their degree requirements.